otavioschwanck/mood-nvim/README.md

 1. On your user.vim `(SPC f p)`, remove coc-solargraph
 2. Close and reopen vim
 3. Run :CocUninstall coc-solargraph
-4. On your coc-settings.json `(SPC h h)`, add on inside languageserver key:
+4. On your coc-settings.json `(SPC h c)`, add on inside languageserver key:

 ```json
   "languageserver": {